Discover my current regimen (since August 2015) more info

 An Evidence-Based Look at Using Homeopathy for Seborrheic Dermatitis

-Seborrheic dermatitis is a common chronic inflammatory skin condition affecting areas of the body with high concentrations of sebaceous glands, such as the scalp, face, chest, and back [1, 2].
-The scaling and flaking associated with seborrheic dermatitis can cause discomfort and impact quality of life.
-While the exact causes are not fully understood, this condition is thought to involve an interplay between factors like sebum production, colonization of yeasts like Malassezia, and immune system activation [2, 1, 3].
+Seborrheic dermatitis is a common, long-term inflammatory skin condition that affects areas rich in sebaceous glands, like the scalp, face, chest, and back [1, 2].
+The characteristic scaling and flaking can be uncomfortable and diminish quality of life.
+While the exact cause isn’t fully clear, it’s believed to involve a mix of factors, including sebum production, yeast overgrowth (Malassezia), and immune system responses [2, 1, 3].

-Preparations go through a process of serial dilution and shaking called succussion.
-They are so highly diluted that often no molecules of the original substance remain.
-Homeopathy proponents believe that the shaking process imprints a “memory” of the substance that stimulates healing [8].
+Homeopathic preparations undergo serial dilution and vigorous shaking, a process called succussion.
+The dilutions are so extreme that often no molecules of the original substance remain in the final product.
+Proponents suggest that succussion imprints a “memory” of the substance in the water, which then stimulates healing [8].

 Diagram showing the process of serial dilution used in homeopathy